DeltaGroupNJUPT/Vina-GPU/README.md

 # Vina-GPU
 A heterogeneous OpenCL implementation of AutoDock Vina

-An CUDA version of Vina-GPU is avaliable at [here](https://github.com/Glinttsd/Vina-GPU-CUDA)
+A CUDA version of Vina-GPU is avaliable at [here](https://github.com/Glinttsd/Vina-GPU-CUDA)
 ## Compiling and Running
 **Note**: at least one GPU card is required and make sure the version of GPU driver is up to date
 ### Windows